ST10252746/PROG7311_POE_PART_2/README.md

 ### ✅ Step 5: Run Database Scripts (If Applicable)
 1. In SSMS:
-   - Open the provided `DatabaseScript.sql` from the repo
+   - Open the provided `database script.sql` from the repo
    - Execute it against the restored database (`AgriEnergyConnectDB2`)

 ---